Rear of the Year: History

 The winners of the award were selected by public vote, a process that sometimes accrued popular campaigns for particular individuals.
 The winners were usually actors in soap operas, contestants in reality TV shows or pop stars.
 Edwards has described the contest as "an excellent monitor of fashions in body shape".
 In 2012 he declared that female rears were starting to slim down as more women took to the gym, jogging and keeping trim during that Olympic year.
 In 2018 he said that "the trend is towards a shapely, well-toned and, above all, proportionate rear".

 A number of businesses sponsored the award including manufacturers of beauty products, Cadbury and Wizard Jeans.
+By 2015 the award was reported to be generating a level of media coverage equivalent to £4 million (US$ million) Advertising Value Equivalent.

 Award winners were given a commemorative plaque in the form of an engraved crystal trophy.
 Until 2016 the award was promoted with a winner's photo op that was reported in the UK's tabloid newspapers.
 The event, staged for some years at The Dorchester hotel in London, was attended by numerous press photographers and included a champagne reception.
 Some winners subsequently described ambivalent feelings about their photo ops, during which they were photographed from behind.
 2007 winner Siân Lloyd described hers as "probably the weirdest photocall I’ve attended in my life", while 2003 winner Natasha Hamilton said of seeing her pictures in the press: "I just didn’t like it.
 It seemed a little bit crass and seedy."